Who is George Simion, a nationalist who topped polls in Romania’s presidential redo?

 He took part in civic activism, including joining a protest movement against a controversial gold mining project by a Canadian company in a mountainous western region of Romania that contains some of Europe's largest gold deposits.
 He also campaigned for reunification with neighboring Moldova.

-He supports Trump, and he told AP last week that the AUR party is “perfectly aligned with the MAGA movement.”
+Simion supports Trump and told AP last week that the AUR party is “perfectly aligned with the MAGA movement,” referring to the U.S. president's Make America Great Again movement.

-The party opposes same-sex marriage and has close ties to the Romanian Orthodox Church.

 What does the MAGA-style populist stand for?